Free shipping on US orders over $50

 Reproduced from Varani et al. 2006

-Fibroblasts are attached and anchored to the collagen fibers.
-Like a rock climber holding onto a cliff with all his limbs.
+Fibroblasts are attached and anchored to the collagen fibers — like a rock climber holding onto a cliff with all his limbs.
 Fibroblasts need that mechanical tension of being physically anchored to collagen fibers to optimally function and produce procollagen.
-However, in older skin like in the figure B, as collagen deteriorates the fibroblasts become unmoored.
-Basically fibroblasts just float around in older skin.
+However, in older skin, as collagen deteriorates the fibroblasts become unmoored.
+Basically, fibroblasts just float around in older skin.

 This lack of anchoring also makes the fibroblast produce less procollagen as explained in this illustration from Varani and colleagues.